 Gordon has also worked on funded projects on topics from the Mesolithic of upper Deeside to 19th century rural settlements at Bennachie.
 Public engagement is a big part of his research and to date five major exhibitions of the work of Northern Picts has been on display at the Tarbat Discovery Centre and King's Museum, Aberdeen.
 Northern Picts research has also featured on BBC 4 'Digging for Britain', Radio 4 'In Our Time' and many other media venues.

 Since completing his PhD in 2004, Gordon has held a temporary lectureship in Durham (2004-5) and from 2005-8 undertook British Academy funded postdoctoral research on the perception of the forested environment in prehistory at the University of Glasgow.
 Gordon was appointed as lecturer to the department at Aberdeen in July 2008.
-In 2012 he became Senior Lecturer, Head of Department in 2015 and Reader in 2017.
+In 2012 he became Senior Lecturer, Head of Department in 2015, Reader in 2017 and Professor in 2019.
 He is also a Honorary Curatorial Fellow to the University Museums.

 Prehistoric and early medieval Europe with particular interests in: Scotland, Ireland, Sweden & Denmark

 Comparative Kingship 2017-